Chet Hanks: Music

 In 2011, while a student at Northwestern University, Hanks recorded "White and Purple" under the alias Chet Haze.
 The song was a remix of Wiz Khalifa's single "Black and Yellow" with the lyrics changed in reference to his school colors.

 Hanks and Drew Arthur formed the musical duo FTRZ after being introduced in 2016.
 In 2018, they released two singles ("Models" and "NowhereLand") as well as the Ocean Park EP.
 The duo released two tracks in 2020, "Harley" and "Ticket Out My Head" under the new name Something Out West.

+On March 26, 2021, Hanks posted a video to Instagram declaring a "White Boy Summer".
+This post was a prelude to the release of a music video and merchandise of the same title during the following two weeks.
+While the initial video was mostly received with good humor, the merchandise was criticized for using a font similar to those favored by white nationalist groups.
+Later that year, he released the song and music video "DAMN!" and the song "I FUX WITCHA" featuring Soulja Boy.

+In October 2023, on an episode of The Adam Friedland Show, Hanks and Adam Friedland ends the episode with Hanks performing a yet to be released song by Something Out West called "Leaving Hollywood".

 Personal life

-Hanks has a daughter, Michaiah, born April 2016, with former partner Tiffany Miles.
+Hanks has a daughter, Michaiah, born 2016, with former partner Tiffany Miles.
 Hanks credits his daughter and his parents for helping him to overcome his struggles with substance abuse.

 Along with his parents, Hanks was granted Greek citizenship in 2020 in recognition for his parents' work raising awareness for the 2018 Attica wildfires.

+In October 2023, Hanks stated that he is two-years sober in an interview on The Adam Friedland Show.

 Politics

 In the summer of 2020, Hanks posted on Instagram in support of the Black Lives Matter movement.
-That October, he announced a social media hiatus, citing "pro-Trump conspiracy theorists" targeting his family.
-QAnon believers had falsely accused his father of pedophilic and Satanic activity that year.
-Following his return to Instagram earlier in the month, he posted a video, insulting Donald Trump on November 7, the day that news outlets called the 2020 United States presidential election for Joe Biden.
+That October, he announced a social media hiatus, saying that "pro-Trump conspiracy theorists" were targeting his family.
+QAnon believers had accused his father of engaging in pedophilia and practicing Satanism earlier that year.
+Following his return to Instagram (less than a month later), he posted a video insulting Donald Trump on November 7, the day that news outlets called the 2020 United States presidential election for Joe Biden.